 - You may also want to try these fluffy Gluten Free Pumpkin Chocolate Chip Muffins.

 Just made these!
 Definitely worth the extra effort with the layering and praline topping!!
 So fluffy and delicious.
 Instead of just cinnamon we used pumpkin pie spice.
-Added a teaspoon to the cream cheese filling too!
+Added a tsp to the cream cheese filling too!

-Recipe Notes:
+Ingredient Notes:

 - Gluten Free Flour Blend - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.